daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

 1. Click `Create +` to create a Workspace.

-2. Select the `Git repository` you want to use or enter a custom repository URL.
-Daytona provides two options for linking your repository:
+2. Link the `Git repository` to your Daytona Workspace by selecting one of the three provided options:

    - **Selecting from a List of Repositories**